-Enables or disables checking of the Realtek LAN cable during the Power-On Self-Test (POST).
+Allows you enable or disable checking Realtek LAN cable during POST.
 Configuration options: [Disabled] [Enabled]

 2.8 Exit menu

 The Exit menu items allow you to load the optimal or failsafe default values for the BIOS items, and save or discard your changes to the BIOS items.